adiwg/mdBook/mdtranslator/extend/addJsonReader.md

       * Set hResponseObj[:readerVersionRequested].
       * Set hResponseObj[:readerVersionUsed].
       * Call JSON schema validation method if written.
-      * Set hResponseObj[:readerValidationPass] to 'false' if problem.
+      * Test for error and warning conditions.
+Call error methods which will set hResponseObj[:readerValidationPass] and hResponseObj[:readerValidationMessages] when appropriate.
       * Call the reader's initial 'unpack' method.
       ````ruby
         # unpack the mdJson into the internal object